 This is Chapter/Lesson 2 covering Stocks.
 It's intended for someone who has had little if any investment experience.
 Each chapter is only a few minutes long.
 When you've read the 5 chapters, you'll be ready to invest.
-If you're in a hurry, this page is summarized in the box on the right.
-If you're too busy now to go through these Chapters, read this 3-minute Summary.
-To start at the beginning, please go here.
+If you're in a hurry, this page on stocks is summarized in the box on the right, and this 3-minute Summary summarizes all the chapters.
+To start on the first chapter, please go here.
 A glossary of investment terms is here.

-We’re going to cover stocks first because, if held for the long term (~ 5 years and desirably 10 years), they perform better than most other investments and, as we'll see, my recommendation for investment in stocks has historically returned an annual average of about 9% and is super-easy to implement (that recommendation is highlighted in yellow below, but I stronly recommend that you read this entire chapter on stocks).
+We’re going to cover stocks first because, if held for the long term (~ 5 years and desirably 10 years), they perform better than most other investments and, as we'll see, my recommendation for investment in stocks has historically returned an annual average of about 9% (15% more recently) and is super-easy to implement; although that recommendation is highlighted in yellow below, I stronly recommend that you read this entire chapter on stocks.

 Your first thought may be to go to a financial advisor, but as indicated in Chapter 1 I don't recommend this and suggest you spend roughly an hour reading these Chapters and then decide whether you need an advisor.
 Why?
 For two reasons.
 First, they don't come cheap.
 Second, after you read these Chapters you can do as well or better than they can; for instance, in the the 10-year period ending in June 2019 only 8% of mutual funds run by expert advisors trying to beat the market were able to do better than the stock market recommendation in these Chapters.